DFATPUNK/medium-scraper/README.md

 # Medium Scraper
-Simple script written in CasperJS to scrap followers on Medium.
+Simple CasperJS script to scrap followers on Medium.

 ## Presentation
 Script made to scrap all the followers' informations from a Medium account.